ms-studio/design-briefs/README.md

 ### How are Tags used ?

-Tags are used to define keywords.
+Tags are used to define [keywords](https://designbriefs.ch/keywords/).
 They can associate a brief to a more specific field of practice (type design, calligraphy, 3d printing...), a topic (time, emotions, climate...), a tool (css, javascript, arduino...), a medium (screen, video, paper).

+The Keywords template (page-templates > keywords.php) displays all the Tags being used.

 ## Design

-This theme includes a custom typeface: *Glacial Indifference*, by Alfredo Marco Pradil, released under the SIL Open Font License.
-The OTF font has been converted into webfont formats using FontSquirrel.
+This theme includes a custom typeface: *[Glacial Indifference](https://fontlibrary.org/en/font/glacial-indifference)*, by Alfredo Marco Pradil, released under the SIL Open Font License.
+The OTF font has been converted into webfont formats using [FontSquirrel](https://www.fontsquirrel.com/).

 ## Todo